One More Special Dividend Payer To Put On Your Watchlist For 2023

 During the holidays last year, I began a series of articles about special dividends.

-First, I kicked things off by talking about special dividends — what they are, and how these underappreciated gems are worth considering in your portfolio.
+First, I kicked things off by talking about special dividends — what they are, and why these underappreciated gems are worth considering in your portfolio.
 Next, I dove a little deeper into the idea by sharing the names of my favorite payers.

 If you remember, I also said that the end of the year is prime time for special dividends.
 It’s usually when these companies announce this little “gift” for investors.